gdrosos/bloat-study-artifact/README.md

 * Produce the partial call graphs for each project and its dependencies.
 * Store the produced partial call graphs, as well as the source code of each dependency within the `data/subset/` directory, maintaining the same organizational structure.
-* Finally, it will generate a file named `data/subset/project_dependencies_final_subset.json`, containing the final dataset of projects and dependencie after performing this step.
+* Finally, it will generate a file named `data/subset/project_dependencies_final_subset.json`, containing the final dataset of projects and dependencies after performing this step.

 ### Stitching of Call Graphs & Reachability Analysis (Sections 2.3.2 & 2.3.3)
 In our implementation, for efficiency we perform the stitching and the reachability analysis in one step.